Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Localized-hole initial condition

 \section{Localized-hole initial condition}

-To initiate the particle-like CM dynamics in BrC$_4$H we put a one-electron valence hole localized on the Br end of the molecule.
+To initiate the particle-like CM dynamics in BrC$_4$H, we create a one-electron valence hole that is localized on the Br end of the molecule.
 The resulting excited molecular cation is far from the DFT-ground-state equilibrium and not readily accessible from Octopus' self-consistent-field algorithms.
 Instead, we reproduce the initial localized hole of Ref.~\cite{folorunso2021}, obtained with constrained DFT (cDFT)~\cite{eshuis2009} in NWChem~\cite{lopata2011, apra2020}, by taking a linear combination of the ground-state molecular orbitals of BrC$_4$H$^+$ (from Octopus).

 Specifically, we use the \texttt{TransformStates} block in Octopus, which transforms the initial ground-state wavefunctions at $t=0$ using a given transformation matrix.
 We determine the coefficients for the transformation matrix by calculating the spatial overlap between cDFT orbitals from NWChem, {\it i.e.}, with a Br-localized hole, and ground-state DFT orbitals of BrC$_4$H$^+$ from Octopus.
 We impose the transformation matrix to be unitary such that, at the beginning of our TDDFT simulations of CM, the Kohn-Sham orbitals remain a set of orthonormal one-electron wave functions.
-With this method, we reproduce the cDFT-localized hole from NWChem with more than 99\% accuracy ($>$99\% overlap between NWChem's c-DFT Kohn-Sham orbitals and the reconstructed ones in Octopus.).
-More importantly, with this initial hole, we are able to trigger periodic CM dynamics, with a clear particle-like hole that travels back and forth through the molecule \cite{folorunso2021} -- see Fig.~1(b) of the main paper -- which we study with HHSS.
+With this method, we reproduce the cDFT-localized hole from NWChem with more than 99\% accuracy ($>$99\% overlap between NWChem's c-DFT Kohn-Sham orbitals and the reconstructed ones in Octopus).
+More importantly, with this initial hole, we are able to trigger periodic CM dynamics, with a clear particle-like hole that travels back and forth through the molecule \cite{folorunso2021} -- see Fig.~1(b) -- which we study with HHSS.
 This particle-like hole motion is consistent with previous studies on the effect of the precise initial condition on CM, which have found that the CM dynamics are nearly unchanged for a large range of parameters~\cite{Mauger2022}.